Davinio07/Elections/docs/Sprint 2/Retro-2.md

 You often take the reins.

 #### Baran:
+You often offered to do open tasks.

 #### Matin:
+You communicated a lot more with the team this sprint.

 ### Tips

 #### Suleyman:
+Appear on time.

 #### Zarko:
 Stick closer to the planning to avoid stress and last-minute conflicts.
 Start on the work sooner.

 #### Davinio:
+Give the team updates on your progress more frequently.

 #### Baran: